Katakrima

 We all dream, we all sin.
 There is weight in thy guilt.

-Why must you seek
+Why must thou seek

 before thee?”